gaperton/Type-R/notes/ownership.md

 - Default value is `null`.
 - Internal changes are tracked and cause owner 'change' event.
 - Never is updated in place.
-- No type convertions allowed - attribute must be assigned with a valid subtype.
+- Collections are converted to Subset with nested changes tracking.
 - Don't participate in serialization.

+## Serializable shared attributes
-## Collection subsets
+### Collection subsets

+`Collection.Subset`

+Is the direct reference to the of `Collection` which doesn't take an ownership on its members, but observes the changes.

+Should not be used to create such a collections manually.

+When mentioned as attribute type, acts in the same way as Colleciton.shared, but defaults to an empty collection.

-`attr : Collection.Subset`
+`attr : Collection.subsetOf( 'path.to.collection.relative.to.this' )`

-Is a subclass of `Collection` (created when referenced for the first time).
-Used when collection needs to be populated with records wich are the part of different ownership tree.

-- Have one and only one owner.
-But don't attempt to take ownership on its members.
-- Default value is an empty collection (`new Collection.Subset`).
-- Only collection (not enclosed record) changes are tracked and cause owner 'change' event.
-- Can be updated in place.
-But never update its members in place (`merge : false` transaction option).
-- Type is automatically converted on assignment (with `new Record( value )`).
-- Don't participate in serialization.

 `attr : Collection.Subset.of( 'path.to.collection.relative.to.this' )`

 Serializable version of `Subset`.